Ry3A/spring-petclinic-1/readme.md

 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Running petclinic locally
-Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) or [Gradle](https://spring.io/guides/gs/gradle/).
+Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) or [G radle](https://spring.io/guides/gs/gradle/).
 You can build a jar file and run it from the command line (it should work just a s well with Java 17 or newer):

 ```